Ottawa police expect COVID protest to ramp up again

 Late Thursday, federal Public Safety Minister Marco Mendicino said the Royal Canadian Mounted Police had approved the mayor’s request for the national police force to support city police.

 Organizers, including ones who have espoused racist and white supremacist views, had raised millions for the cross-country “freedom truck convoy” against vaccine mandates and other restrictions.
 Protests are planned for Toronto and Quebec City as well.
+Toronto police closed a street in front of the provincial legislature where major five hospitals are located.

 The Canadian Trucking Alliance, a federation representing truckers across the country, has estimated that 85% of truckers in Canada are vaccinated.
 It opposes the protest.